json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 *destination* schema.

 If the reference points to a subschema *within* the same schema resource, the lexical scope remains the same.
-Coming back to the graph analogy, the evaluation process remains at the same node.
+Coming back to the graph analogy, each node represents a schema resource, so the evaluation process remains at the same node.
 However, if the reference points to a subschema on a *different* schema resource, the schema resource of the destination becomes the new lexical scope.
 In the graph analogy, the evaluation process *follows an arrow* to another node.

 #### Within Schema Resources